lifsys/intelisys/README.md

 - Groq: groq-llama, groq-fast
 - MistralAI: mistral-large

-## New in Version 0.2.1
+## New in Version 0.2.3

-- Fixed minor bugs and improved stability
+- Updated codebase for PyPI release
-- Updated documentation to reflect the latest changes
+- Improved documentation in README.md
+- Ensured version consistency across all files
+- Enhanced error handling and logging
-- Enhanced compatibility with the latest versions of dependent libraries
+- Improved compatibility with the latest versions of dependent libraries

 ## API Reference